ycpcs/cs320-spring2017/labs/index.md

 title: "Labs"
 ---

 This page lists the lab activities.
-Labs are not graded.
-However, they important concepts and techniques, so you should make sure to complete all of them.
+We will get started on these labs in class, but you will not be able to finish them in class.
+Unlike last year, all of the labs will be graded.
+You will not pass the class without completing and submitting all of them.
+They provide extremely important concepts and techniques that will be essential for completing your team project.
+The given due dates are the enforced date, but I **HIGHLY** encourage you to work on the SQL-related labs (Lab04, Lab05, and Lab06) ahead of time (over Winter Break), as they are essential for getting a good start on your persistent database design and implementation.
+In fact, your team will likley be using Lab06 as the basis for your team project's database.
+If you ask any of the teams from last year, they will all tell you that the database portion of their project implementation was the most time-consuming and difficult of their various project's tasks.

 Due Date | Lab | File
 ---- | --- | ----